kevingonzalez7997/kura-final-team3/README.md

 ## Purpose
 The Recipe Generator Application is an advanced solution designed to enhance culinary creativity and accessibility, deployed across AWS's East and West regions to ensure high availability and optimal performance.
 This application's heart is Elastic Kubernetes Service (EKS), which facilitates efficient container orchestration and management, enabling the application to scale seamlessly and maintain robust deployment.
 The integration of AWS Lambda Functions allows the application to leverage serverless computing capabilities for responsive, event-driven functionality.
 Monitoring and operational insights are provided through Amazon CloudWatch, ensuring the application's health and performance are constantly overseen.
 The infrastructure setup, managed through Terraform, employs infrastructure as code principles to achieve reliable and consistent cloud environment deployments.
 Continuous integration and deployment processes are automated using Jenkins Webhook, enabling rapid and consistent updates.
 The application utilizes a Redis Database for data handling, which offers high-performance data access and caching, significantly improving response times and overall user experience.
 Additionally, background job processing is optimized by a Celery Worker, managing asynchronous task queues to maintain application responsiveness.
 The culmination of these technologies provides an intuitive and engaging platform for users to discover and create recipes, offering a resilient, scalable, and user-friendly tool for culinary enthusiasts at all levels.

-## Jenkins Infrastructure
-Jenkins stands out as a versatile open-source automation server known for its flexible CI/CD pipelines.
-With an expansive plugin ecosystem, Jenkins seamlessly integrates with various tools and facilitates distributed builds, optimizing efficiency, especially for large-scale projects.
-Jenkins' platform independence and active community contribute to its enduring popularity.

 # Jenkins Infrastructure
 Jenkins stands out as a versatile open-source automation server known for its flexible CI/CD pipelines.
 With an expansive plugin ecosystem, Jenkins seamlessly integrates with various tools and facilitates distributed builds, optimizing efficiency, especially for large-scale projects.
 Jenkins' platform independence and active community contribute to its popularity.